saifullahsajid/useful-websites/README.md

 # Useful Websites
-A collection of useful websites for IT professionals, including tutorials, resources, and tools.
+A collection of useful websites, tools, and tips for everyone.

 ## Swift
 - [Point-Free](https://www.pointfree.co/) - Point-Free is a video series exploring functional programming and Swift.